H4tch/hugo-plus/docs/shortcodes/stream.md

 All Stream shortocode instances must be closed with `/stream`.
 Streams can be themed with CSS by targetting `stream-content`,
 	`stream-text`, `stream-date`, and `stream-inner` classes.

-# Todo
-* time - Time of day the content was posted.
-	This is used to show how many minutes/hours/days old the content is.
-* twitter - Specify that this post is from twitter Need to get Twitter username, show Twitter logo use a twitter avatar? it should be the same as author's avatar **Need access to .Page parameter**